stuti-43m/tntmaps/README.md

 </pre>

 ### Tools and Technology
-I used Vanilla JS, Google Polyfill and Google maps API to draw out the data on the canvas and make it interactive
+I used Javascript, Google Polyfill and Google maps API to draw out the data on the canvas and make it interactive